jvino/cluster-hpc-gpu-guides/docs/interactive_services/jupyter-lab-for-recas-users.md

 - with NO GPU, accessible at this [link](https://hpc.recas.ba.infn.it:10002/)

-JupyterLab instances with NO GPU are available for those belonging a ReCaS account.
+JupyterLab instances with NO GPU are available for those with a ReCaS account.

-JupyterLab instances with GPU are available for those belonging a ReCaS account and a STRONG motivation to use a GPU.
+Users willing to use a JupyterLab instances with GPU, should provide a STRONG motivation.

 Once clicked on the link, you will see the authentication page, shown in the following image: